• Europes biggest bike selection

 from left to right: Detach, Slower, Gravel ahead

-4. Be considerate in the choice of your speed.
+4. Be considerate in the choice of your speed

 When riding in the wind, remember that you are not riding alone and that other cyclists are in a different condition.
-Whoever rides in front determines the speed of the entire group and should therefore be especially considerate of it.
+Whoever rides in front determines the speed of the entire group and should, therefore, be incredibly considerate of it.
 If you don't feel challenged enough, it's more comfortable for everyone if you ride longer in the pull instead of faster.
-The riders in the third row are usually in a good position to judge whether you are going too fast or too slow and should communicate this to the front group to find a comfortable riding style for everyone.

-If you absolutely cannot keep up, tell the group that you want to fall back to the end of the formation for a moment.
+If you cannot keep up, tell the group that you want to fall back to the end of the formation for a moment.
 Changing position is much better than overexerting yourself and losing the connection completely, leaving the others waiting for you.

-5. Obey traffic rules.
+5. Obey traffic rules

-If you run red lights or disregard other rules, you not only put yourself and the group in danger and are obviously committing a misdemeanor, but you also damage the mood in the group and the reputation of cyclists in general.
+If you run red lights or disregard other rules, you not only put yourself and the group in danger and are committing a misdemeanor, but you also damage the mood in the group and the reputation of cyclists in general.
 So just leave it and ride sensibly.
-This includes riding in straight lines without unexpected swerves, looking behind you before changing lanes, riding as far to the right as possible, and giving other road users room.

-6. Leave together, arrive together.
+6. Leave together, arrive together

 It is perhaps the most important rule.
 If you start as a group, you will end as a group.
 This means waiting for each other, being helpful and considerate.
 Only in this way can you be sure that everyone will have a good time and eventually arrive home safely.